 The library’s volunteer program is designed to expand and enhance public service to the community.
 Volunteers learn more about the library and its place in the community and observe firsthand the way the library serves the community’s needs.

-- Volunteers are identified as persons who regularly perform duties or tasks for the Library without wages or benefits.
-The volunteers described in this policy are different from the Friends of the Library, Play and Learn, and Career Transition Center volunteers, who are governed by their own policies and bylaws.
+- Volunteers are identified as persons who regularly perform duties or tasks for the library without wages or benefits.
+The volunteers described in this policy are different from volunteers working through other organizations such as the Friends of the Library and Family Connections, who are governed by the policies and bylaws of those organizations.

 - Individuals donating time to the library under the auspices of any other unit, (e.g. Scouts, churches, community organizations, etc.) may identify themselves with the unit, but may not promote it while working in the library.

-- The Library is generally unable to accommodate court-ordered community service.
-Exceptions may be made at the discretion of the Director.
+- The library is generally unable to accommodate court-ordered community service.

-- The Human Resources Coordinator shall oversee the recruitment, use, and recognition of volunteers.
-Each department that uses volunteers shall designate a Volunteer Supervisor to train, supervise, and evaluate volunteers.
+- The Human Resources Officer shall oversee the recruitment, use, and recognition of volunteers.
+Each department that uses volunteers shall designate a Volunteer Supervisor to train and supervise volunteers.

 - A criminal background check will be completed for volunteers over eighteen years old.

 - Minor children may only work as volunteers with the consent of a parent or legal guardian.

 - Volunteers will not be accepted if there is no suitable job match when skills, interests, and availability are considered.
 If there is not a job available, the volunteer will be informed that their application will be kept on file for one year and s/he will be contacted when there is an opening.